CoopHive/Apiary/notes/design.md

 A straightforward definition of fitness is profit.

+About the integration of bundles of assets in the agent-to-agent negotiation picture, it regardless appears necessary to introduce a [Numéraire](https://en.wikipedia.org/wiki/Num%C3%A9raire) shared by all agents.
+If different agents have different priors on the value of a given asset, it becomes challanging to have a well posed interaction.

 ## Network Robustness

 Reading “Timing Reliability for Local Schedulers in Multi-Agent Systems”: it seems pretty evident that in the setup of Multi-agent training following greedy policies, the system will end up being more fragile.
 I don’t think we can avoid an holistic training setup in which a degree of cooperation is instilled in each agent.
 This will have the consequence of each agent to behave suboptimally, and the system will become subscettible to greedy attacks.
 I believe the system will need to tollerate a certain degree of corruption/inefficiency in order to gain robustness.